 Many people feel a little uneasy about going to a church for the first time.
 If you wish you can have a sneak preview of what the church looks like inside.
-Here is what you need to know.
+This might be helpful to know about our Sunday Services ……

-- If you have any questions, feel free to ask either the steward who welcomed you, or go to the welcome desk, which is just inside the church on the left hand side.
+- If you have any questions, feel free to ask either the person who welcomed you, or ask anyone around you

 - If you need the toilet at any time, you will find the toilets in the entrance lobby to the church hall, next door to the main church building.
-There is a disabled toilet there.
+There is a disabled toilet also available.

 - You can choose to sit anywhere you like.
-There are usually seats available downstairs.
-On Sunday mornings we also use the gallery, which you can reach via the staircase on the left hand side of the entrance lobby.
-If you use a hearing aid with a ‘T’ setting you would be best to sit in the central area of the ground floor as there is an ‘induction loop’ in that area.
+At the moment we are not using the gallery, seats are available downstairs.
+If you use a hearing aid with a ‘T’ setting you would be best to sit in the central area of the ground floor as there is an ‘induction loop’ in that area

-- We usually stand up to sing, and to sit down at all other times.
+- We usually stand up to sing (but don’t have to), and sit down at all other times.
 We aren’t in the habit of kneeling to pray – we just sit with our heads bowed and our eyes closed.
 The leader of the service will indicate when to stand up and sit down, and you can’t go very far wrong by just copying everyone else.
-Song books are available and the songs and hymns are shown on the overhead screens at the front as well.
+Song books are available and the songs and hymns are shown on the overhead screens at the front as well

 We hope that you will so enjoy your first visit that you make a return visit.